newcleo-dev-team/lbh15/docs/source/readme_full.rst

 =========
 .. only:: html

-  This section provides the guide for the application programming interface.
+  This section provides the guide for the Application Programming Interface.

 .. toctree::
    :maxdepth: 2